Superman in film: Superman V (1980s/90s)

-Before the failure of Superman IV: The Quest for Peace, Cannon Films considered producing a fifth film with Albert Pyun as director.
-Cannon's bankruptcy resulted in the film rights reverting to Ilya and Alexander Salkind.
-The story had Superman dying and being resurrected in the shrunken, bottled Krypton city of Kandor.
-The premise of Superman's death and rebirth coincidentally predated 1992 "The Death of Superman" comic book storyline.
+Before the failure of Superman: IV The Quest for Peace (1987), The Cannon Group considered producing a fifth Superman film with Albert Pyun attached as director.
+Cannon's subsequent bankruptcy resulted in the film rights reverting back to producers Alexander and Ilya Salkind.
+Under the Salkinds, development began on a sequel initially titled Superman: The New Movie, which was later retitled Superman Reborn.
+The project was intended to revive the franchise following Superman IV, with Christopher Reeve and Margot Kidder expected to reprise their roles as Superman and Lois Lane.
+The story reportedly featured the villain Brainiac and involved Superman dying and being resurrected in the bottled Kryptonian city of Kandor.
+The premise of Superman’s death and rebirth predated the 1992 DC Comics storyline The Death of Superman.
+The project should not be confused with a separate screenplay of the same title written by Jonathan Lemkin during the same period as part of other attempts to relaunch the character.

+On November 12, 2024, a live script reading performance of Superman Reborn took place in Hollywood, California.
+The performance used an early draft of the script approved by producer Ilya Salkind and writers Mark Jones and Cary Bates prior to later revisions requested by Warner Bros. and DC Comics.
+The reading was followed by a question-and-answer session with Salkind and Jones, during which they stated that George P. Cosmatos had previously been attached to direct the film before leaving the project.
+The event partnered with the Christopher & Dana Reeve Foundation to raise funds for spinal cord injury research.
+A recording of the performance was later released on David Kocher’s YouTube channel on February 13, 2025.

 Superman Reborn (1995)

 "In any good Superman movie, the fate of the whole planet should be at stake.
 You've got to have villains whose powers and abilities demand that Superman (and only Superman) can be the one who stops them.
 That's the only way to make the movie exciting and a dramatic challenge".